Nigeria shuts cough syrup manufacturers

 - Codeine syrup addiction is a problem across Africa, with reports of addiction in Kenya, Ghana, Niger, and Chad

-- In 2016, India banned multiple brands of codeine cough syrup following reports of addition
+- In 2016, India banned multiple brands of codeine cough syrup following reports of addition.